Saaeroos/Github-battle/README.md

 # Github-battle

-This project was done following a tutorial in Restart Netowork.
+This project was done following a tutorial in Restart Network.

 link below: